 You’ve probably heard of paint nights happening at your local pub or community centre.
 If you haven’t, they’re events where people get together and make masterpieces of their own while they dine on treats and wine.
 Why not paint together at home?
 Pick up some brushes, paints and canvasses from your local dollar store and put on a YouTube tutorial.
 Become the Bob Ross you always knew you could be.

 Spend the night getting lost in a puzzle together.
 Maybe you can find one worth framing and hanging in your home afterwards.

 Arts & crafts

 If you live together, make something new for your home.
 Candle making and woodworking are at the top of our list.
 Find something you both would enjoy making and tackle it together.
 Pinterest is a great place to look for project inspiration.

 Find a place you both haven’t been, and check it out together.
-There are so many fantastic areas to explore.
-We’re pretty into Fort Langley and the Victoria harbor, but check out your favourite events and community blog for ideas in your neighbourhood.
+It could be a mountain you’ve never hiked or vibrant neighbourhood close by.
+There are so many fantastic places to explore.
+We’re pretty into Fort Langley and the Victoria harbour, but check out your favourite events and community blogs for ideas in your neighbourhood.

 Don’t forget that the best memories usually come without a price tag.
 So this Valentine’s Day, spend time instead of money.